 TMJ/TMD may be treated in a variety of different ways.
 More severe stages of TMJ/TMD may require surgical intervention in the jaw joint.
 However, this is often the last line of defense only when alternative, non-surgical treatments have not been beneficial to the patient.
-Non-surgical solutions are designed for reducing pressure on the joint, decreasing pain, and allowing patients to maintain normal activity without discomfort including chewing and yawning.
-Patients can ask their medical provider about using gentle massage, electrical neural stimulation, or oral appliance therapy as treatment for this condition.
+Non-surgical solutions are designed for reducing pressure on the joints, decreasing pain, and allowing patients to maintain normal activity without discomfort including chewing and yawning.
+Patients can ask their medical provider about using gentle massage, electrical neural stimulation, or oral appliance therapy as a treatment for this condition.

 Are there other possible coexisting conditions?

 Some patients who have been diagnosed with this condition may also be diagnosed with bruxism.
 Bruxism is commonly coexisting in patients who have TMJ/TMD.
 This condition causes clenching and grinding of the teeth while patients sleep, which can wear down natural tooth enamel and break restorations such as dental crowns, porcelain veneers, and bridges.
-This condition may be addressed with an oral appliance which can treat both bruxism and TMJ/TMD simultaneously while protecting the smile from damage.
+This condition may be addressed with an oral appliance that can treat both bruxism and TMJ/TMD simultaneously while protecting the smile from damage.
 Patients who have these coexisting conditions may also notice a reduction in tension around the joint and chronic headaches or migraines.
 Some patients who have TMJ/TMD may also experience pain from arthritis.
 This is why it is so important for patients to seek an examination with a professional if they suspect the development of TMJ/TMD issues.